deepikavatsa/PEPN-GRN/README.md

 # PEPN-GRN
 Petri net-based approach for the inference of gene regulatory networks from noisy gene expression data.

+The PEPN-GRN method is described in the following paper (available [here](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0251666)):

+Vatsa D, Agarwal S. (2021).
+PEPN-GRN: A Petri net-based approach for the inference of gene regulatory networks from noisy gene expression data.
+PLoS One, 16(5).

 The PEPN-GRN repo contains implementation code of three variants of the PEPN-GRN method namely PEPN-GRN_v1, PEPN-GRN_v2, and PEPN-GRN_v3.
 It also contains 3-bin discretized five 10-gene and five 100-gene DREAM4 time series data sets. '_PEPN-GRN_documentation.pdf_' file provides information about the files in PEPN-GRN repository.

 Predicted edges in a ranked order, and AUROC and AUPR plots are generated as result.